Bloody flag

 The origin of bloody flags is unknown, but deep red coloring is strongly associated with the color of blood and thus symbolises suffering and combat.
-Historical sources mentions bloody flags being used by Normans as early as the 13th century, but red-painted shields were used similarly by seafaring Norse warriors in previous centuries.
+Historical sources mention bloody flags being used by Normans as early as the 13th century, but red-painted shields were used similarly by seafaring Norse warriors in previous centuries.
 Since the late 18th century, the bloody flag has been transformed into the political flag for revolution (see Red flag (politics)).

 Pirate usage

 During the Golden Age of Piracy, pirates used bloody flags in combination with the "black flag of piracy" to signal demands and threats to their victims.
 Initially, a false national flag would be flown as a way to close the gap between the pirate ship and the victim ship.
 When the victim ship came within gun range, the black flag would be raised, signaling that "quarter would be given" if the enemy surrendered, meaning they would spare the victims after rifling through their cargo.
 To signal "yes", the victim ship would have to take down their own flag (in naval terminology called "striking the colors").
 However, if they refused, or were too slow, the pirates would raise the bloody flag, which would signal that the cargo would be taken by force and that "no quarter would be given" to prisoners.
 If the pirates had several ships, the raising of the bloody flag would also act as the signal "to attack" for the rest of the ships.

 The pirate usage of the flag makes an appearance in the comic book The Adventures of Tintin, The Secret of the Unicorn.
 In a flashback about Captain Haddock's ancestor, Captain Sir Francis Haddock, it is shown how Francis' ship is attacked by the pirate captain Red Rackham and his crew.
 At first the pirates raise the "black Jolly Roger", but when Francis refuses to strike his flag and bombards the pirates with cannon fire, the pirates instead "hoists fresh colors" and raise the "red pennant", signaling no quarter, after which they board Francis' ship and massacre his crew.